dodorlee1210/CTF_writeups/NDIAS.md

 ### Observation
 * Video posted by Toyota
 * Title has "in Japan" + heliport identifier's JP
-### Solve
+### Solution
 * I searched "joby first flight location," but showed California or international locations.
-* Tried specifying country by searching"joby first flight location japan" and found an article: https://www.santacruzworks.org/news/jobyfirstflightjapan
+* Tried specifying country by searching "joby first flight location japan" and found an article: https://www.santacruzworks.org/news/jobyfirstflightjapan
     * The link contained info on where the flight took place: "... took placce at Toyota Higashi-Fuji Technical Center at Shizuoka, Japan"
 * Searched "Toyota Technical Center Higashi-Fuji" on ourairports, but yielded no results.
 Re-searched as "Higashi-Fuji Technical Center" which gave one heliport.
 ### Flag